Asymptotically optimal Ramsey goodness of sparse graphs versus odd cycles and paths

-If $G$ is a tree on $n$ vertices and $v$ is a vertex of $G$ with degree less than $n-k$, then $G_v$ has $t\geq k$ vertices and at most $t-1$ edges, implying that $G_v$ has independence number at least $\frac{t}{\chi(G_v)}\geq k/2$.
-Now from Theorem \ref{main} we have the following result, which improves that of Burr et al. \cite[Corollary 8]{befrs1}.
+If $G$ is a tree on $n$ vertices and $v$ is a vertex of $G$ with degree less than $n-k$, then $G_v$ has $t\geq k$ vertices and at most $t-1$ edges, implying that $G_v$ has independence number at least ${t}/{2}\geq k/2$.
+As an immediate corollary of Theorem \ref{main}, we obtain a strengthening of Corollary 8 of Burr et al. \cite{befrs1}.

-\begin{corollary} If $T_n$ is a tree with $n$ vertices and $\Delta(T_n)< n-k$, $k\geq 2$ and $n\geq 3424k^4$, then \end{corollary}
+\begin{corollary} If $T_n$ is a tree with $n$ vertices and $\Delta(T_n)< n-k$, $k\geq 2$ and $n\geq 20k^2$, then \end{corollary}

-We do not optimize the constants in our results, as we expect the functional dependence of $n$ on $k$ to be reducible. \ignore{ By Corollary \ref{genernal} and Corollary \ref{tree}, we obtain that $r(P_n, P_k)=r(C_n, P_k)=n+\left\lfloor\frac k2\right\rfloor-1$ for $n\geq 3353k^4$.
-In \cite{flps} and \cite{gg}, the restrictions on $n$ in these two results are only linear in $k$.